Craig Lowndes: Holden Racing Team

-By this time Lowndes had been added to the Holden Racing Teams testing crew.
-He looked sufficiently promising in testing that Lowndes was drafted into the No. 015 Commodore with Brad Jones for the 1994 Sandown 500.
+In 1994, Lowndes joined the Holden Racing Team as a test driver.
+Having looked sufficiently promising in his maiden outings with the team, Lowndes was drafted into the No. 015 Commodore with Brad Jones for the 1994 Sandown 500.
 It was expected to be a one-off performance as Rickard Rydell from the BTCC was to join the team for Bathurst.
-Rydell was forced to stay home for family reasons and after his impressive debut at Sandown, HRT team manager Jeff Grech had no hesitation in giving Rydell's seat to the young Lowndes.
+However, Rydell was forced to stay home for family reasons, handing Lowndes a second opportunity to impress the team.

-After a gruelling double-stint by Jones, Lowndes began the final stint of the race as the premier challenger to the DJR Falcon of John Bowe which had dominated the race.
-With eleven laps to go Lowndes stunned the touring car establishment by overtaking Bowe on the outside of Griffins Bend.
-Bowe retook a lap later and Lowndes was forced to back off in the closing laps but second was an impressive achievement for a rookie driver.
+After a gruelling double-stint by Jones, Lowndes began the final stint of the race as the closest challenger to the dominant DJR Falcon of John Bowe.
+With eleven laps to go, Lowndes stunned the touring car establishment by overtaking Bowe on the outside of Griffins Bend.
+Bowe retook the lead a lap later when Lowndes was unsettled by lapped traffic.
+Nevertheless, second was an impressive achievement for a rookie driver.
 Lowndes won fans in pit lane when he later admitted that his passing move on Bowe was simply a case of missing his brake marker.

-It would be almost a year before Lowndes would find himself back behind the driver's seat.
-Having been retained as HRT's official test driver for 1995, Lowndes was nevertheless forced to sit on the sidelines as HRT persisted with their experienced line-up of Tomas Mezera and Peter Brock.
-At the season ending endurance events, Lowndes was finally back behind the wheel and immediately impressed by taking his maiden pole position at the Sandown 500.
-His race would end in the gravel trap at Turn 1 after a spirited battle with veteran Glenn Seton, but the rookie would prove his speed was no flash in the pain just a few short weeks later when he stormed to pole at the Bathrust 1000.
-His Holden Racing Team Commodore would DNF early on in the race when both HRT cars experienced oil pressure problems and eventual engine failure.
-HRT had seen enough however, and for the 1996 season Lowndes replaced Tomas Mezera full-time in the team.
+It would be almost a year before Lowndes would find himself back behind the driver's seat for HRT.
+Having been retained as their official test driver for 1995, Lowndes was forced to sit on the sidelines as the team persisted with their experienced line-up of Tomas Mezera and Peter Brock.
+At the season-ending endurance events, Lowndes was back behind the wheel and immediately impressed by taking his maiden pole position at the Sandown 500.
+His race would end in the gravel trap at Turn 1 after a spirited battle with veteran Glenn Seton.
+The rookie would prove his speed was no flash in the pain just a few short weeks later when he stormed to pole at the Bathrust 1000.
+His HRT Commodore would DNF early on in the race when both cars experienced oil pressure problems and eventual engine failure.
+The team had seen enough, however, and for the 1996 season Lowndes replaced Tomas Mezera.

-In his first full season as an Australian Touring Car driver, Lowndes duly won the championship by 79 points over reigning champion John Bowe.
+In his first full season as an Australian Touring Car driver, Lowndes again surprised the establishment, winning the championship by 79 points from reigning champion, John Bowe.
 He also won both the Sandown and Bathurst races with teammate Greg Murphy, a rare treble.
-His Bathurst 1000 victory made him the youngest winner of the race at the time and with Murphy, the youngest ever driver pairing to win the Bathurst 1000.
-His unprecedented success prompted team owner Tom Walkinshaw to sign him to a 10-year management deal:
+His Bathurst 1000 victory made him the youngest-ever winner of the race, and with Murphy, the youngest-ever driver pairing to win the Bathurst 1000.
+His unprecedented success prompted team owner Tom Walkinshaw to sign him to a ten-year management deal: